-Entity management and process owners are responsible for testing the effectiveness of internal controls through self-assessments on a quarterly basis and according to the requirements in the Sandvik Internal Control Framework.
+Entity management as well as local and global process owners are responsible for testing the effectiveness of internal controls through self-assessments on a quarterly basis and according to the requirements in the Sandvik Internal Control Framework.
+Results of the self-assessment testing of controls including test evidence are reported and consolidated in a Governance, Risk and Compliance IT tool.
+The tool also requires reporting of action plans with the purpose to remediate ineffective controls.

+Business areas and divisions are to monitor the remediation of ineffective controls.
 The Audit Committee monitors the effectiveness of internal controls related to financial reporting presented by management with potential deficiencies and suggested actions.

 The Board reviews all quarterly interim reports as well as the Annual Report prior to publishing.
+The Audit Committee reports to the Board regarding internal controls matters including matters for resolution.
+Minutes from Audit Committee meetings are made available to Board members.